pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 They also live inside us, quietly — if left alone, they can last a lifetime.

 I used to think evidence could unravel them — that a contradiction was like a knot waiting for reason to untangle it.
-This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy — not because someone argued her out of it, but because something deeper in her had begun to shift.
+This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy.
+No one argued her out of it.
+For all I know, none of our brief discussions changed much of her opinion.
+But one day, something deeper in her had begun to shift.

 She’d always supported science.
 She trusted research, followed evidence, defended vaccines.
 And yet, for years, she also believed in homeopathy — despite the broad scientific consensus against it.